 You don’t need fashion-forward tops, as they will likely stay under your jacket most of the time.
-You will likely visit cafes and restaurants, so you’ll want to feel comfortable when you take off your coat.
+You will likely visit cafes and restaurants, so you’ll want to feel comfortable removing your coat.
 Focus on practical and comfortable options that are great for layering.
-I love options that have a merino wool blend because it helps regulate your temperature, and you don’t have to clean them for your entire trip!
+I love options with a merino wool blend because it helps regulate your temperature, and you won’t have to clean them for your entire trip!

 Some of my favorite basic T-shirts from PrAna, as they are great for layering.
 They are sustainable, organic, and SUPER comfortable, perfect for embracing Bavarian Christmas vibes.
-I own the Cozy Up, which also comes in plus size.
+I own their classic V-neck, which also comes in plus size.
 Another excellent option for layering is the Patagonia regenerative organic cotton shirt.
 Regenerative farming practices are great for local communities and the environment!
 If you like color, Outdoor Afro has some great, classic T-shirt staples supporting Black visibility outdoors.

-For long sleeves, I can’t rave about Patagonia’s eco-friendly regenerative, organic cotton shirt enough – a classic, cozy style that truly gives back.
-Athleta, a certified B Corp, has a lovely long sleeve that transitions from a cafe to a Christmas market.
-As a bonus with those thumb holes, we all love.
+For long sleeves, I can’t rave about Patagonia’s eco-friendly, regenerative, organic cotton shirt enough – a classic, cozy style that truly gives back.
+PrAna also has a great long-sleeve shirt made with mostly recycled materials.
+As a bonus, it has those thumb holes we all love.

 Merino wool is one of the best products for layering and Christmas markets.
 Patagonia does a great job sourcing ethical or recycled wool for its long-sleeve.
-Other options are this basic from Icebreaker or a classic black long-sleeve made with recycled wool.
-Finally, I love this tunic sweater for a chic, practical look.
+Other options are this basic from Icebreaker.

 Throw in a flannel button-down as one of your long-sleeve options, as you can easily take it on or off based on current temperatures.
 Patagonia has a line of flannels that I love, and they have so many colors to choose from!
 PrAna has wonderful thicker flannels that are great for layering, keeping you warm, and that iconic winter look.
-I have invested in two quality flannels over the years.
-They are a good investment – lasting forever and practical for everything from camping and hiking to fall adventures, and they transition well so that you can pair them with cute boots at the Christmas markets.
+I have invested in two quality flannels over the years and have 0 regrets.
+They last forever and are practical for everything from camping and hiking to fall adventures, and they transition well so that you can pair them with cute boots at the Christmas markets.

 Kari Traa is one of my favorite brands.
 They are women-owned, made for women, and foster an inclusive brand identity.
-Kari Traa sweaters are adorable with their classic nordic look and excellent quality.
+Kari Traa sweaters are adorable with their classic Nordic look and excellent quality.
 My Patagonia lovers will enjoy their take on a cozy winter sweater that is stylish and a good winter staple.

-If you have a bigger budget, go in on a wool sweater from Nordic-owned Helly Hansen.
+If you have a bigger budget, you can invest in a wool sweater from Nordic-owned Helly Hansen.
 A staple like this is great for travel to any colder European country.

-Patagonia has loads of sustainable and comfy long sleeve shirts.
-Ganesh has their responsibly created long-sleeve and raves about how comfortable they are around the house or under a jacket.
+Patagonia has many sustainable and comfy long-sleeved shirts, including a responsibly created long-sleeve.
 For those not a fan of the large Patagonia logo, their regenerative henley is excellent for the environment and exploring Christmas markets.
 The waffle neck crew is a classic that can be dressed up or down.
 Ganesh also loves a good merino long-sleeve for keeping his temp regulated underneath his jacket.
 PrAna also has a nice henley.

 For the guy that gets a little colder, Ganesh swears by his flannels.
 Go with a classic look from PrAna or Patagonia.
 I also love this thicker button-down that works well for transitioning from the Christmas market to a restaurant for dinner.

-You’ll need pants that can keep you warm or will allow for a thin thermal layer underneath.
+You’ll need pants that keep you warm or allow for a thin thermal layer underneath.
 Wind can easily cut through jeans, so pack those thermal layers.
-Another way around this is to get a longer jacket to cover your bum and thighs.
+Another way around this is to get a longer jacket or skirt to cover your bum and thighs.

-- 2-3 pairs of jeans or your favorite pair of long pants.
+- 1-2 pairs of your favorite pair of long pants

 - Bonus for women: